 Galyonkin found that Steam can present users with too many things competing for attention, which is why Epic are "trying to minimize the store presence on game pages and [...] adding a global Twitter-like newsfeed, so developers can update their players about recent changes to their games and their future titles."

-Moreover, developers are not only looking at higher revenue split , the Epic Games Store aims to provide them with a more comprehensive set of tools.
+Moreover, developers are not only looking at higher , the Epic Games Store aims to provide them with a more comprehensive set of tools.
 Galyonkin said it won't feature SteamSpy-like functionality at launch, but the team are working hard to include as much as possible, as soon as possible.

 Interestingly enough, Galyonkin's research revealed that none of the developers he talked to wanted forums, which they consider the breeding grounds for toxicity, which is why Epic decided against the idea.
 "That’s why we won’t have forums on Epic Games store and will start with a ticketing system, so gamers can message devs about their problems instead of review-bombing them”, said Galyonkin.